The Vision: Coloring the world gold so every child, everywhere will survive cancer

 To accomplish its global mission of raising awareness of childhood cancer and inspiring action for every child diagnosed, the G9 Project is committed to the long-term financial success of its partners and openly encourages donors to continue their current philanthropic support while inspiring a groundswell of new contributors to be a part of the childhood cancer solution.
 Donations made directly to the G9 Project will be distributed in two ways:

-Every Child: To help every child diagnosed with cancer now and in the future, funds will be distributed to the Children’s Oncology Group's Project: EveryChild in order to test and tissue bank cancer cells from every child in North America who is diagnosed with cancer.
-Having an international tissue bank is crucial for childhood cancer researchers everywhere in North America so they can create and test new therapies.
+Every Child: To help every child diagnosed with cancer now and in the future, funds will be distributed to the Children’s Oncology Group's Project: EveryChild in order to test and tissue bank cancer cells from every child with cancer cared for in a Children's Oncology Group program (more than 220 international programs).
+Having an international biorepository is crucial for childhood cancer researchers everywhere so they can create and test new therapies.

-Everywhere: To help children everywhere fighting pediatric cancer, funds from the G9 Project will also be distributed to the G9 Centers of Excellence located across North America.
-The G9 Centers of Excellence will use the funds for pediatric cancer care and research.
+Everywhere: To help children everywhere fighting pediatric cancer, funds from the G9 Project will also be distributed to the 27 G9 Centers of Excellence located across North America, which include the Children’s Oncology Group Phase 1 & Pilot Consortium (comprised of 21 premier pediatric oncology programs).
+The G9 Centers of Excellence will use the funds for pediatric cancer research and clinical trials.

-The most important way that you can support the G9 Childhood Cancer Project is by turning the world gold in September, which will raise awareness, inspire action, and increase support for childhood cancer.
+The most important way to support G9 is help us encourage the world to GROW GOLD to raise awareness, inspire action, and increase support for all childhood cancer cancer initiatives.
 Please continue your current philanthropic support.
-Those motivated by our efforts to become a part of the childhood cancer solution can become involved with the G9 Project as an individual, group, or corporation.
-Please contact us to learn how you can become involved.
+Those motivated to help G9, can become involved as an individual, group, school, or corporation.